PseudoMon/nononsensebasicjs/docs/get-set.md

 This will also work for other types of input like checkboxes, and also for `<option>` of a `<select>`.
 [Here](https://www.w3schools.com/html/html_form_input_types.asp)is the reference page for input types, and [here](https://www.w3schools.com/tags/tag_select.asp) is for selectable.

 ### Other Attributes
-Attributes are those things you put inside the tag like `src` and `href` and `id`.
-Some attributes, like `value` and `style` can be accessed like I showed you above.
+Attributes are those things you put inside the tag e.g. `src` or `href` or `id`.
+Some attributes, like `value` and `style`, can be accessed like I showed you above.
 Another attribute you can access directly is `class`, which you can access with `element.className`.

 For everything else, use the `getAttribute()` function.